MarinaWyss/are-you-a-cat/README.md

 For inference, I have a simple Streamlit application that consumes the latest model service asynchronously from the pipeline logic.
 It will be linked here once it's ready.

-The Streamlit app takes in a photo (selfie), and returns the probability that you are a cat, as well as a SHAP explanation of why the prediction was made for this particular photo.
+The Streamlit app takes in a photo (selfie), and returns the probability that you are a cat.
+In the future I will add a SHAP explanation of why the prediction was made for this particular photo.

 #### Limitations